 Use Word Mover to assemble found poems from word tiles.
 Use word banks, existing famous works, or create your own word tiles.
 Experiment with word placement, size, font, color options, and twelve backgrounds.
 Register with a username and save to your device or computer, send as email, or print.
 Click on the Instructions in the top menu, or find an introductory video (and plenty of lesson ideas below that) here.
 Word Mover will work on any device that uses a web browser and Flash.
 There is also an app for both iPads and Android devices.

 In the ClassroomWord Mover is a perfect tool to use with an interactive whiteboard or projector for a class activity for constructing sentences.
 Employ this tool in this manner to teach simple lessons about subject-verb agreement, complex sentences (with proper punctuation), or any grammar lesson.
 Write a found poem from a descriptive informational article with the proper attribution and citation.
 Use on class computers and at literacy stations.
 If you are lucky enough to have iPads, have students use the text to speech feature to listen to their creations.
 ESL/ELL students especially will benefit from hearing their sentence construction.
 With older students, creating found poems can be a non-threatening outlet for creativity and self-expression.
 Have students use a found poem for a book they've read, or a particularly descriptive article about an interest of theirs (sports, animals, music, and more).
 National Geographic is an excellent source to find descriptive informational writing.
-You may want students to start saving their work in a digital portfolio.
+You may want to enhance classroom technology use by having students start saving their work in a digital portfolio.
 Suggestions are Mahara, reviewed here, for high school students FreshGrade, reviewed here, for middle school students, or Seesaw, reviewed here, for elementary students.

 PoetryDora, CT, Grades: 0 - 8